-The project for the children
+The project for the children, pregnant women and mothers

 The staple food in correctional facilityies are nshima (maize porridge), beans and/or kapenta (little pieces of dried fish of poor quality) from the prisons, which is far from nutritous enough for healthy development.
 The mothers and pregnant women therefore receive a food pack from Ubumi with nutritional supplements, soap and other necessities once a month in each of 'our' four female correctional facilities (Mukobeko, Chipata, Kamfinsa and Lusaka).